swcarpentry/matlab-novice-inflammation/05-cond.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with MATLAB
-title: Making Choices
+subtitle: Making Choices
+minutes: 30
 ---

 Our previous lessons have shown us how to manipulate